 Kickserv

 Kickserv is another field service management software offering a variety of tools for large and small businesses.
-Like other FSM software, they provide a mobile app as well as desktop features for job management, scheduling, managing your workforce, and more.
+Like other FSM software, it provides a mobile app as well as desktop features for job management, scheduling, managing your workforce, and more.

 However, when compared to Kickserv, ServiceTitan offers: